-28th of 5th mo.
+20th.
 "This morning the principal chief and his wife came on board to breakfast, and staid our reading.
-This chief is descended from the late 'Temahamaha' and certainly, if bulk and weight can add dignity to high birth, this female is a first rate chiefess, and we are told that her rank is considerably higher than that of her husband.
-On leaving us, she very uncourteously took to herself the power of proclaiming the 'Henry Freeling' under 'Tabu,' when the husband. natives who had come on board with shells, eggs, &c., to barter, immediately sprung into their canoes, and pushed off from the vessel.
+This chief is descended from the late Tamehamèha, and certainly, if bulk and weight can add dignity to high birth, this female is a first-rate chiefess, and we are told that her rank is considerably higher than that of her husband.
+On leaving us, she very uncourteously took to herself the power of proclaiming the 'Henry Freeling' under 'Tabu,' when the natives who had come on board with shells, eggs, &c., to barter, immediately sprung into their canoes, and pushed off from the vessel.
 Through the medium of Sugar-Cane, we were made to understand that all traffic could now only be carried on at a sort of market upon the shore.
-On inquiry made afterwards, it appeared that this woman had not the power of preventing the natives from trading, and that she had ventured to usurp this authority, in the hope of monopolizing the whole traffic herself.
-It happened, however, that we were not in want of many supplies, some hogs and vegetables being only in demand by us, we not intending to recruit our stock of fuel at this island, on account of the extra risk to the vessel which delay might incur in such an exposed roadstead, particularly as we were not in immediate want.
-In the afternoon, D. B. Lynam and Titus Coan came on board; we returned with them to the shore, and after a walk to an old crater not far distant, took tea at Titus Coan's, where the other family joined us.
+On inquiry made afterwards, it appeared that this woman had not the power of preventing the natives from trading, and that she had ventured to usurp this authority, in the hope of monopolizing the whole traffic to herself.
+It happened, however, that we were not in want of many supplies, some hogs and vegetables only being required, we not intending to recruit our stock of fuel at this island, on account of the extra risk to the vessel which delay might incur in such an exposed roadstead, particularly as we were not in immediate want.
+In the afternoon, David B. Lyman and Titus Coan came on board; we returned with them to the shore, and after a walk to an old crater not far distant, took tea at Titus Coan's, where the other family joined us.
 At nine o'clock in the evening, the flames of the volcano gave the atmosphere an unusually bright tinge of light.